HenriWahl/doko3000/README.md

 ## Screenshots

 Every player sees cards in its hand and the ones on the table.
+Cards are played by **dragging and dropping** them from hand to table.
 The display at the top shows all 4 players of the current round:

 ![Playing doko3000](doc/doko3000-play.png)

-A big green button appears when there is a trick to claim:
+A big green button appears when there is a trick to **claim**:

 ![Claiming a trick](doc/doko3000-claim_trick.png)

-After the round was finished the achieved score of the players is shown:
+After the round was finished the achieved **score** of the players is shown:

 ![Finished round](doc/doko3000-round_finished.png)

-The table settings allow to arrange players and enable some options:
+The table settings allow to **arrange players** and enable some **options**:

 ![Table setup](doc/doko3000-table_setup.png)